-Jennifer is a writer and teacher.
-She was recently diagnosed with a BRCA 1 mutation, and hopes sharing her experience will help other women.
+Jennifer is a writer from Ohio.
+She was diagnosed with a BRCA 1 mutation, and hopes sharing her experiences will help other women.

 Understanding BRCA Mutations